For Yoga Teachers

 Susi Wrenshaw C-IAYT is a strong advocate for integrating body work into NHS and private mental health / psychology services.

-Susi Wrenshaw is a body-based Therapist currently working in the Non-Epileptic Attack Disorder service within Clinical Neuropsychology at Salford Royal Hospital NHS Foundation Trust.
-She runs clinics at the hospital 3 days a week and has a private practice 2 days a week.
-She works with Yoga Therapy, EMDR, EFT, Yoga -CBT and is currently training in NeuroAffective Relational Model therapy developed by Dr Laurence Heller.
+Susi Wrenshaw is a body-oriented Trauma Therapist, founder of Trauma Therapy Manchester.
+She runs a private clinic full time.
+She previously worked in the Non-Epileptic Attack Disorder service within Clinical Neuropsychology at Salford Royal Hospital NHS Foundation Trust.
+She works with Yoga Therapy, Safe and Sound Protocol, EMDR, EFT, Yoga -CBT and is currently training in Compassionate Inquiry with Gabor Maté.

 As well as being a contributor to industry magazines, Susi is often asked to speak at events.
+She was guest teacher on Creative Approaches to Trauma (March 2020) giving a lecture and class in Trauma Informed Yoga.
 She led a session on Yoga Therapy for Trauma after mild TBI for The Breathing Brain Neuro Rehab clinicians retreat in November 2019.
 She has also appeared on a documentary about depression, 'Mental Me', a Podcast 'Serotonin' and on BBC Sport talking about yoga for anxiety and depression.

 Susi has designed and run body-based therapy groups for people with mental health challenges and those in recovery from trauma, most recently for survivors of rape and sexual assault as well as within the NEAD service at Salford Royal Hospital.